DiamondLightSource/pymalcolm/docs/arch/statemachine.rst

 ^^^^^^^^

 This method will resume a paused scan.
 It is allowed from the Paused state and will transition the device to PreRun state and return immediately.

 The state diagram subset below shows the valid set of transitions:

 .. uml::
     !include docs/style.iuml

+    state NormalStates {
         state Paused
         Paused -up-> PreRun : Resume
         Paused : Start state

         PreRun : End state
+    }

 abort()
 ^^^^^^^